tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 * Because the head node controls the entire system, users should never run compute jobs on the head node directly!

-* For code testing purposes, one can log into one of the nodes with `qsub -I` and run jobs interactively.
+* For code testing purposes, one can log into one of the nodes with `srun --pty bash -l` and run jobs interactively.
 Alternatively, one can log into the test node owl via ssh.

 ## Hardware Infrastructure

 ### Compute nodes

-- Over 3,000 CPU cores
+- Over 4,500 CPU cores
 - 50 batch compute nodes, each with 64 CPU cores and 512GB RAM
 - 6 high-memory nodes, each 32 CPU cores and 1024GB RAM
-- 4 GPU nodes, each with 10,000 cuda cores
+- 12 GPU nodes, each with 5,000 cuda cores

 ### Interconnect
 - FDR IB @56Gbs

 ### Storage

-- Parallel GPFS storage system with 1.5PB usable space
+- Parallel GPFS storage system with 2.1 PB usable space
 - Backup of same architecture and similar amount

 ### User traffic